Olyinka Lingerie is living for the #saggyboobsmatter movement.

 Chidera Eggerue, Award-winning Blogger & Author of 'What A Time To Be Alone' disliked her sagging boobs from a very young age and desired firmer more perkier boobs, and as a result, decided to correct them with plastic surgery.

-A woman's decision to correct her body with plastic surgery is very common in western societies, and the primary cause that leads women to change the way they look, we believe, is because of the bombardment by the media of their unrealistic standards of what women should look like which is programmed constantly through media and magazine channels.
+A woman's decision to correct her body with plastic surgery is very common in western societies, and the primary cause, we believe, that leads women to change the way they look via this method, is because of the bombardment by the media of unrealistic standards of what women should look like, which is programmed constantly through media and magazine channels.

 So she started the #saggyboobsmatter movement.

-If you would like to know more about Chidera Eggerue or need further information about the #saggyboobsmatter movement, please check out her Instagram and blog links below.
+If you would like to know more about Chidera Eggerue or require further information about the #saggyboobsmatter movement, please check out her Instagram and blog links below.